By Jessica Port

 “How weird, I could’ve sworn I did.”

-The Challenges of Leaving Your School Home to Return Home
+Back From College: Leaving Your School Home to Return Home

-Coming home from college is always a bit weird, as I need to relearn the house rules.
+Coming back home from college is always a bit weird, as I need to relearn the house rules.
 Remember where to put the dishes, which I haven’t done in months.
 Put the shoes away, which are now stashed under my bed.
 Here’s how to make the bed, even though I’ll just sleep there again tonight.

 Yet, when the holiday season hits, I start getting into the swing of things.
 My family comes back together, and I remember who I’m supposed to be.
 Loving daughter, awkward child, annoying sister, every little piece of me that I hadn’t needed in college is suddenly back.